CIMO LabsCIMO Labs

 Abstract

 We compare post-audit correction strategies for calibrated LLM judges under controlled transport drift.
 Methods include stale plug-in, global offset, policy-specific residual correction (AIPW/EIF-style first-moment update), and recent/pooled refits (monotone and two-stage).
-Global offset is a strict improvement over stale plug-in, but is not a robust default under structural drift.
+Global offset reduces bias relative to the stale plug-in when drift is material, but is not a robust default under structural drift.
 Policy-specific correction is a stronger default for first-moment drift.
 Refit remains necessary when residual structure is score- or covariate-conditional.

 1. Problem